Getting Your FCC License . . .

 Now that you have checked out the Radio Station and Radio Operator licensing tables and have found that you either need a FCC License or maybe you are a voluntarily equipped vessel and just want to have a station or operator's license in case your future plans take you out of the U.S., let’s get you started!

-To begin, all radio licensing whether it is a ship station license, a marine radio operator's permit, or an amateur license is done by the Federal Communications Commission (FCC).
+To begin, all radio licensing in the U.S. whether it is a ship station license, a marine radio operator's permit, or an even an amateur license is done by the Federal Communications Commission (FCC).

-In all cases, whether you want to obtain your ship station or operator’s license, you will be required to complete (3) or (5) forms:
+In all cases, whether you want to obtain your ship station or operator’s license, you will be required to complete between (4) and (5) forms:

 - FCC Form 160 - Commission Registration Form (FRN.)

 - FCC Form 605FCC Form 605 - The main application Form.

 - And the appropriate FCC schedule/s for the license you are applying for: